lwjohnst86/analyzing-cohorts-course/chapter1.md

 skills: 1
 ```

-{{TabExercise? with NE}}
 It's important to recognize which are outcome variables and which are the
 predictors/exposures of interest.

+It's usually pretty easy to identify which variable is the outcome.
+However,
+determining which variables are the potential exposures/predictors can be a bit
-Often cohort studies have massive numbers of
+more tricky, as modern cohort studies have massive amounts of data collected on
-variables that have been measured, so to make it easier to explore and analyze
+each participant... meaning there are easily hundreds of variables in a dataset.
+Many of these variables are collected to be used as "confounders" (which we will
+discuss more in later chapters) when analyzing the data.

+Usually, at least when exploring the data, it's a good idea to just keep only the
-the data, let's subset out the variables of interest.
-For now, let's select many
+variables of interest in the dataset.
+So, for now, let's select some of the many
 variables and restrict later when we've decided on potential research questions.
 At the same time, let's rename the variables to names that are more explicit and
 descriptive.